vsm/vsm-box/README.md

     Preloading happens with `vsmDictionary.loadFixedTerms()`.
     For efficiency, it groups together all found fixedTerms ('idts') into one preload-query (one per distinct `queryOptions.z`).
-    Preloading fixedTerms is required for them to appear in autocomplete.
+    &rarr; Preloading fixedTerms is required for them to appear in autocomplete.
   + If `vsmDictionary` is wrapped in a 'vsm-dictionary-cacher' instance (which implies that it can also cache dictInfo-data, among others):
     then it also queries for the dictInfo-data for all `dictID`s encountered in the `queryOptions` of Edit-type terms (only).
-This this data already available in the cache before a VsmAutocomplete subcomponent may request it, which is likely, when showing a VSM-template that has Edit-type Terms.
+Then this data will already be available in the cache before a VsmAutocomplete subcomponent may request it, which is likely in the case of a VSM-template and Edit-type Terms.
-    Preloading dictInfos happens for efficiency only.
+    &rarr; Preloading dictInfos happens for efficiency only.

 <br>